rogebrd/dropbox-sdk-node/README.md

 ## Examples

 We provide [Examples][examples] to help get you started with a lot of the basic functionality in the SDK.
+We provide most examples in both Javascript and Typescript with some having a Node equivalent.

 - **OAuth**
     - Auth - [ [TS](https://github.com/dropbox/dropbox-sdk-js/tree/master/examples/typescript/auth), [JS](https://github.com/dropbox/dropbox-sdk-js/tree/master/examples/javascript/auth) ] - A simple auth example to get an access token and list the files in the root of your Dropbox account.